huginn/huginn/doc/manual/installation.md

     # Pick a MySQL root password (can be anything), type it and press enter,
     # retype the MySQL root password and press enter

-Check the installed MySQL version (remeber if its >= 5.5.3 for the `.env` configuration done later):
+Check the installed MySQL version (remember if its >= 5.5.3 for the `.env` configuration done later):

     mysql --version